Pablo Longoria: Marseille

-Longoria was named sporting director of Marseille on 26 July 2020, succeeding his compatriot Andoni Zubizarreta.
+Longoria was named sporting director of French club Olympique Marseille (OM) on 26 July 2020, succeeding his compatriot Andoni Zubizarreta.
 He initially declared his intention to work for the club for five years, with the objective of stabilizing Marseille as one of the 20 best European clubs.
-Later however he stated that he wanted to stay at Marseille for a long time, making it his “last great adventure”.
+Later, however, he stated that he wanted to stay at Marseille for a long time, making it his “last great adventure”.
 During his time at the club, he invested in youth, bringing in players such as the Brazilian Luis Henrique, and heightening the clubs scouting reach in Africa.

 On 26 February 2021, he was named president of Marseille with responsibility for the financial and sporting sectors of the club.
-Longoria is the youngest president of the club since 1909.
+Longoria became the youngest president of the club since 1909.
 He brought in Jorge Sampaoli to succeed Nasser Larguet, the interim manager following the departure of André Villas-Boas.
+In July 2022, Sampaoli left the club by mutual consent, and was replaced by Igor Tudor.
+Tudor would go on to stay only one season at OM, and was succeeded by Longoria's former colleague Marcelino, who himself only lasted three months before resigning.
+Marcelino quit due to fans' groups reportedly "threatening" the club's hierarchy during a meeting with club staff.
+In an interview with La Provence, Longoria stated that "it is not normal for a football director to be threatened".
+Accused by supporters of lining his pockets with the club's money, Longoria asked owner Frank McCourt's group McCourt Global to conduct an investigation to prove his innocence.
+On 22 September, Longoria confirmed his intention to remain as the president of OM.